Menu

 The aggregate list of 200 eligible universities (updated 1 January 2026) includes institutions from the top 100 of four global rankings (QS, THE, US News, SJTU), plus the top 5 hospitality programmes, top 5 art and design institutions, and top 20 Mainland Chinese universities.

-Eligible universities include major US institutions (MIT, Stanford, Harvard), UK universities (Oxford, Cambridge, Imperial), Asian universities (NUS, NTU, HKU, HKUST, Tsinghua, Peking), and European institutions (ETH Zurich, EPFL, IE University).
+Eligible universities include major US institutions (MIT, Stanford, Harvard), UK universities (Oxford, Cambridge, Imperial), Asian universities (NUS, NTU, HKU, HKUST, Tsinghua, Peking), and European institutions (ETH Zurich, EPFL).
 The full list is updated annually by the Immigration Department.

 Application requirements: